What payments and benefits are non-taxable?

 The costs of providing the electricity, including the cost of providing a charging point at the employee’s home.

 This might apply if a business makes small gifts to its customer’s employees.
-Certain gifts from third parties if all these conditions are satisfied:
+Certain gifts from third parties are not if all these conditions are satisfied:

 - the gift consists of goods or a voucher or token only capable of being used to obtain goods; and